 Now for the Suite of Sweets, here’s Kim Chocolate Fondue recipe.
 Although February is the shortest month, it can also seem like the longest month.
 After the excitement of Groundhog Day (hey, stop laughing!
 Phil predicted an early spring; don’t diss Phil!) and Valentine’s Day, those last two weeks can seem like forever.
 How about a little bit of indulgence?
 I mean seriously.
 Don’t think that you have to wait until next Valentine’s Day or a special occasion to enjoy this fondue.
 Chocolate fondue means love to many people … don’t you believe that’s deserved any time?

-- ¾ cup Sweetened or Unsweetened Mimic Creme (or if you are not Dairy Free, than you can, of course, use an equal amount of heavy cream)
+- 3/4 cup canned full-fat coconut milk (or if you are not dairy free, than you can, of course, use an equal amount of heavy cream)

 - a pinch of salt

-- Warm the Mimic Creme in a heavy bottomed pan until small bubbles begin to form and it comes to a very light boil.
+- Warm the coconut milk in a heavy bottomed pan until small bubbles begin to form and it comes to a very light boil.
 Then add the chocolate pieces and gently whisk until melted, smooth, and fully incorporated.

 - Immediately transfer to a fondue pot and keep it heated it with a low flame, or serve straight from the pot (but it will start to thicken and harden after a while this way).

-Yesterday’s Suite of Sweets for Sweethearts post—Saturday Summary and Almond Chocolate Double Coconut No-Bake Cookies.
+Yesterday’s Suite of Sweets for Sweethearts post—Almond Chocolate Double Coconut No-Bake Cookies.